 Part 7 of this parallel user guide covers the use of MM on a mobile device.
 This is one of the best ways of experiencing digital Ordnance Survey mapping on the hills, but the approach should be considered carefully before putting your safety in the ‘hands’ of a delicate device, not really intended for this purpose.
 There is a separate app available for both Android and Apple iOS and these can be downloaded from the links below.
 You may also want to read two posts I wrote regarding the use of Smartphones in the hills.

 The first thing to make clear is that the mobile version of MM is poor, very poor.
 It’s poor in comparison to the desktop version, poor in comparison to the old PDA version and very poor in comparison to other mobile digital mapping products.
-In fact if you are an Android user and still happy to use your old QCT map files then stop reading now and investigate the completely unsupported, unlicensed, but very good and dependable MM Tracker.
+It’s so bad in fact that I recommend not using it.
+Instead, look at ViewRanger for both iOS and Android.

 So far we’ve been desk-bound with MM – tied to our desktop or laptop PC, stuck in the house.
 But MM also includes a mobile version, which allows us to take both the maps we see on the PC and the routes and tracks we’ve created out into the hills.
 MM v6 has stopped support for PDA devices (such as the HP iPaq, which run the ancient Windows Mobile PC operating system), so all traces of that have been removed from this guide.
 I have maintained a copy of that information though, so if you are hell bent on using earlier versions of MM on a supported PDA, then you can go here: Working with the PDA Version.